 Incorporating Lemon Balm Tea Into The Program Is Easy

-The Save Our Bones Program’s whole-body, drug-free approach leaves plenty of room for alkalizing teas like lemon balm.
+The Osteoporosis Reversal Program’s whole-body, drug-free approach leaves plenty of room for alkalizing teas like lemon balm.
 You can make a pitcher of it and drink it throughout the day, or enjoy a cup before bedtime.

 Isn’t it refreshing to know that just like there are healthful alternatives to dangerous osteoporosis drugs there are effective, drug-free remedies for stress, anxiety, and insomnia?
 These are such important aspects of bone health that an entire chapter is devoted to them – Chapter 14 (Relax And Have Fun) develops the whole-body approach to bone health and delves into the connection between your brain and your bones.

 The Program explains how to reduce levels of cortisol, the stress hormone, and includes such techniques as deep breathing, connecting with nature, and reading uplifting words.
-Lemon balm can help you implement this vital aspect of the Save Our Bones Program.
+Lemon balm can help you implement this vital aspect of the Osteoporosis Reversal Program.

 Stop Worrying About Your Bone Loss